shopavnu/avnu-marketplace/PULL_REQUEST.md

-# Pull Request: Product Card Optimization, Personalization, and Data Quality Improvements
+# Pull Request: Admin Analytics, Performance Optimization, and Product Card Consistency

 ## Overview
 This PR addresses several critical improvements for the Avnu Marketplace platform:
-1. **Vertical Optimization**: Restoration and enhancement of product cards with consistent heights across all device sizes
+1. **Admin Analytics**: Implementation of a comprehensive admin dashboard for tracking product suppression metrics
-2. **Personalization System**: Implementation of robust recommendation components with consistent UI
+2. **Performance Optimization**: Implementation of Redis caching layer with monitoring for improved response times
-3. **Data Quality**: Product validation, suppression, and merchant notification system
+3. **Vertical Optimization**: Enhancement of product cards with consistent heights across all device sizes
 4. **Code Quality**: Comprehensive linting and TypeScript fixes across the codebase

 ## Changes Made